AdityaKulshrestha/Servoc/README.md

 - [ ] Add script for automated deployments using core load and stress testing
 - [ ] Add Kubernetes manifests for orchestrated deployments with resource management
 - [ ] Add monitoring using Prometheus and Grafana for real-time performance tracking
+- [ ] Performance tuning and optimization for low-latency serving